AlgoBrother/MayaTok-BPE/README.md

 # MayaTok
-MayaTok is a blazing-fast, multithreaded Byte-Pair Encoding (BPE) tokenizer written in Rust.
-Built with performance and extensibility in mind, it’s ideal for anyone working on custom LLM pipelines, research, or production-ready NLP infrastructure.
+MayaTok is a Byte-Pair Encoding (BPE) tokenizer written in Rust.
+Built with performance and extensibility in mind.

 > ⚠️ Version: **V1** (under development, more optimizations & token compression coming soon!)

 ## ⚡️ Features

-Custom BPE tokenizer from scratch
+- Custom BPE tokenizer from scratch

-Multithreaded training for fast vocab generation
+- Multithreaded training for fast vocab generation

-Persistent merges
+- Persistent merges

-Checkpoint saving
+- Checkpoint saving

-Focus on raw speed — built for performance benchmarking
+- Focus on raw speed — built for performance benchmarking